datablockset/blockset/notes/file_format.md

 # File Format

+## File Structure

 The first byte:

-- 0x0: data
+- `0x00`: data
-- 0x1: a list of hashes of the same level, each hash is 28 bytes long.
+- `0x01`: a list of hashes of the same level, each hash is 28 bytes long.
+- `0x02`: same as `0x01`, but it has a data block (less than 32 bytes) at the beginning.
+The data block should be attached to the end of the list of hashes.
+It's only used if a tail data block is less than 32 bytes and can't be saved in a separate data file `0x00`.

+## File Types

+Two type of files:

-- 0x2: a final block.
-It may contain data at the end of the file.
+- a part of a data block.
+The file name starts with `_` and followed by the base32 encoded `hash` of the data block.

-## 0x0.
-Data

-When we read the file, we apply all the bytes but the last one to `tree.push()`.
-The last byte should be applied to `subtree.end()`.
-The `end()` function will return the root hash of the subtree.

-## 0x1.
-A list of hashes

-When we read the file, we apply all the items but the last one in the list to `tree.push()`.
-The last item should be applied to `tree.end()`.
-The `end()` function will return the root hash of the subtree.

-## 0x2.
-A final block
+- whole data block.
+The file name is a base32 encoded `final_hash` of the data block.
+A `final_hash` is `compress([hash, empty])`.